Injectable Fillers Washington DC

 Planning for treatment

 Facial rejuvenation is very individualized.
 That is why it is important to discuss your hopes and expectations with Dr. Baker, who has experience with many different types of surgical and non-surgical facial procedures.
-In your initial consultation, Dr. Baker will evaluate your face – the skin, the muscles and the underlying bone – and discuss your goals for the surgery.
-Dr. Baker will help you select a treatment option based on your goals and concerns, your anatomy and your lifestyle.
-Dr. Baker will ask you about your medical history, drug allergies, and check for conditions that could cause problems, such as active skin infections or non-healed sores from injuries.
+In your initial consultation, Dr. Baker will evaluate your face – the skin, the muscles, and the underlying bone – and discuss your goals for the surgery.
+Dr. Baker will help you select a treatment option based on your goals and concerns, your anatomy, and your lifestyle.
+Dr. Baker will ask you about your medical history, and drug allergies, and check for conditions that could cause problems, such as active skin infections or non-healed sores from injuries.

 Where Your Treatment Will Be Performed